John A. Patterson MD MSPH FAAFP

 Some studies show that religiosity and spirituality (R/S) have no impact on health, while others even show a negative impact.
 Yet the vast majority of research on R/S shows a beneficial impact on health.
 This inconsistency has been the source of considerable debate.
 Over time, the quality of research has improved and the importance of the topic has been widely acknowledged by patients, their physicians, the broader healthcare system and health professional education.

 Harold Koenig MD directs the Center for Spirituality, Theology and Health at Duke University Medical Center.
 The Center is devoted to a rigorous examination of religion and spirituality as factors in health.
-Koenig and the Center reviewed the published literature on R/S through 2010.
+Koenig and the Center reviewed the published literature on religion/spirituality and health.
 Their findings provide an important and impartial assessment of the state of the science on a subject that is both vital to the lives of many patients and doctors and fraught with conflicting personal views and beliefs.